 When Emperor Anastasius died, an officer named Justin, commander of the palace guards, ascended the throne.
 After emigrating from a village in Thrace to Constantinople, Justin rose rapidly in the army.
 Although he was a good soldier, he was uneducated and low born.
 In the turmoil that Anastasius died without leaving an heir, Justin became emperor with the support of the soldiers and the people.

 Emperor Justin I, who did not have the intellectual background to lead the state, needed help.
 His nephew, Petrus Sabbatius, had the intelligence and intellectual knowledge the Emperor needed.

 Noble families of the capital followed these developments with concern.
 Anicia Juliana, daughter of the former Western Roman Emperor Olybrius, was one of them.
-Anicia’s son (named Olybrius as his grandfather) was married to the daughter of the former emperor Anastasius and claimed the throne.
+Anicia’s son (named Olybrius as his grandfather) was married to the daughter of the former emperor Anastasius.
+For this reason, he was expected to take the throne.
 Justin’s proclamation of Justinian as an heir caused Anicia to lose hope.